-The U.S. Military HIV Research Program (MHRP) is a program of the Walter Reed Army Institute of Research (WRAIR).
+The Walter Reed Program – Nigeria (WRP-N) is a program of the Walter Reed Army Institute of Research (WRAIR).
 It supports the DOD HIV/AIDS Prevention Program (DHAPP) executed by MHRP in partnership with the Nigerian Armed Forces to provide the prevention and treatment necessary to establish a comprehensive continuum of HIV/AIDS care as part of PEPFAR.
-MHRP established this program in 2005 and recently began research activities including an HIV cross-sectional study.
-In Nigeria, MHRP has established Centers of Excellence for laboratory services in Abuja and Lagos and supports HIV-related health efforts at 23 sites.
+MHRP established this program in 2005 and began research activities including an HIV cross-sectional study and subsequent enrolment in other clinical studies.
+In Nigeria, MHRP has established Centers of Excellence for laboratory services in Abuja and Lagos and supports HIV-related health efforts at 43 sites.
 These PEPFAR-supported services are available to members of the Nigerian Armed Forces, their dependents and civilians in nearby communities.

 To provide quality public health interventions through innovative research, in partnership with Nigerian military and other stakeholders, to improve health outcomes of the soldier and civilian populations.